 - Preheat your broiler to high (or low, see below).

-- Add a little oil of your choice (I usually use refined coconut oil).
+- Add a little oil of your choice (I usually use refined coconut oil (use the code STEWARDSHIP for 10% off at that site!)).

 - Cook 1-2 minutes until browned on the bottom – it will bubble on the top a lot like pancakes when it’s ready to flip.